Back

 If you’re interested in the UI part of mobile app design, you can read the article about how our team established the design process that works best both for us and our clients.
 We’ll tackle interfaces here but it’s not the main focus.

-Software design is the transformation of user requirements into a detailed instruction for developers.
+Software design is the transformation of user requirements into detailed instructions for developers.
 It includes detailed descriptions of architecture, data structure, algorithms, and user flow.
 Despite its focus on the technical aspect, designing a mobile app is still a creative process — at this stage of mobile app development you:

 • figure out the best way to make this system work.

-So, how to design software?
+So, how do you design software?

 Software design consists of two tasks.
 Firstly, you figure out how your future app should work as an information system — its basic components, data structure, storage, and exchange, basic entities, and other design patterns.
-Then you describe the system using UML diagrams.
+Then, you describe the system using UML diagrams.

 UML in software design

 UML stands for Universal Modeling Language.
 It’s a graphic language for modeling any information system — how it works both for users and developers.
-In software design UML diagrams play the role of a bridge between your app idea and the clean code that will make it work.
+In software design, UML diagrams play the role of a bridge between your app idea and the clean code that will make it work.
 Think of UML as an interpreter.
-For you it’s the way to describe your app idea to your development team.
+For you, it’s the way to describe your app idea to your development team.
 And for developers, it’s the way to figure out how exactly they can bring your idea to life.
-Even better, UML is an ISO standard, which means that you can use it with international development teams.
+Even better, UML is an ISO standard which means that you can use it with international development teams.

 There are 14 types of UML diagrams — some of them describe the system itself, others describe user behavior during interaction with this system.
 But each diagram shows: